nikitavoloboev/data/docs/travel/transportation/boats.md

 Would love to try live on a boat one day.
 [100 Rabbits](https://100r.co/site/home.html) are inspirational in that they do [live on a boat and still manage to make some amazing software and art](https://www.youtube.com/watch?v=BW32yUEymvU).

 Only issue is that I can't imagine going without internet for long periods of time so something like [Starlink Maritime](https://www.starlink.com/maritime) would be ideal to get fast internet wherever my boat stays.
 Only issue is that it's very expensive for personal use.
+You can use [regular Starlink for non deep boat journeys](https://twitter.com/maccaw/status/1621213354604765185) though.

 ## Interesting